 Removed navigatorBuilder

-The builder is replaced with existing API.
-There are different migration path depends on how the existing applications use this API.
+The navigatorBuilder is replaced with the existing builder API on the MaterialApp, CupertinoApp, or WidgetsApp constructor.
+There are different migration path depending on how the existing applications use this API.

 If the applications do not use GoRouterState in this builder, they can switch to MaterialApp.builder instead.